tmazzuch/truth-consequence-studies/README.md

 - Supplementary Study 1
 - Study 3

-To view these studies, please open the file called [index.html](index.html).
+To view these studies, please open the file called `index.html` in your web browser.
 Then follow instructions from there.